-My parents have a large lime tree and it made a miraculous recovery after partly falling on the neighbor’s fence (some major pruning helped).
+We have a large lime tree and it made a miraculous recovery after partly falling on the neighbor’s fence (some major pruning helped).
 Unfortunately, while it grew plenty of fruit back, it had a hard time keeping them.
-So, to make sure my parents could continue enjoying their daily margaritas, I tried to find out why so many limes were dropping.
+So, to make sure we could continue enjoying our daily margaritas, I tried to find out why so many limes were dropping.

 Lime trees commonly drop fruit as a corrective measure when the tree senses it will be overburdened or lack the nutrients to provide the fruit.
 This is a normal response and 90% or more of the total fruit can be lost.
 Limes also drop when the tree is stressed due to changes in temperature, watering, or nutrients.

 If you want more information, and to get to the bottom of why your lime tree is dropping fruit, let’s take a further look into some of the most common reasons.